HYE42/Multimodal-RAG-AI-Agent-for-Financial-Statement-Analysis/README.md

 The add_mineru_document.py script segments Markdown files into semantically coherent chunks.

-Each chunk is stored in a FAISS vector index (index.faiss) with associated metadata (index.pkl).
+Each chunk is stored in a FAISS vector index (index.faiss) with associated metadata.

-Metadata includes:
-  - Section hierarchy (e.g., # Heading, ## Subheading)
-  - Document ID and position for precise retrieval.

-4. RAG Agent Construction (rag_agent.py)
+4. RAG Agent Construction

 Integrates LLMs with FAISS retriever for grounded financial Q&A.